Welcome to the Dietrich W. Botstiber Foundation

 - BIAAS, the Botstiber Institute for Austrian-American Studies—Learn more about our Institute that promotes an understanding of the historic relationship between the United States and Austria.

-- Botstiber Fund for Food Security—Learn more about our humanitarian programs that seek to prevent cruelty to human beings.
+- Botstiber World Service—Learn more about our humanitarian programs that seek to prevent cruelty to human beings.

 - Botstiber Animal Program—Learn more about our projects that seek to prevent cruelty to animals.

 Announcing the 2016 Botstiber Lecture on Austrian-American Affairs

 Migration is one of the most divisive issues in American and Austrian politics.